 According to the NCI, these lymphoma treatments may cause other health problems down the line, including an increased risk for another cancer.

-Cure rates for early stage Hodgkin lymphoma average around 95 percent and advanced stage Hodgkin lymphomas have cure rates of 70 to 80 percent, says Dr. Jagadeesh.
-Low-grade non-Hodgkin lymphoma isn’t curable, but does not necessarily require treatment.
-Even aggressive diffuse, large B-cell non-Hodgkin lymphoma has a cure rate of 50 to 70 percent, depending on the stage and risk features.
+Cure rates for early stage Hodgkin's lymphoma average around 95 percent and advanced stage Hodgkin's lymphomas have cure rates of 70 to 80 percent, says Dr. Jagadeesh.
+Low-grade non-Hodgkin's lymphoma isn’t curable, but does not necessarily require treatment.
+Even aggressive diffuse, large B-cell non-Hodgkin's lymphoma has a cure rate of 50 to 70 percent, depending on the stage and risk features.

 Dr. Jagadeesh encourages patients with rare diseases like T cell lymphoma to seek care at a tertiary care center that has specialists.